East Texas Baptist University: History

 In 2015 the university applied for and received an exception to Title IX allowing it to discriminate against LGBT students for religious reasons.

+In June of 2024 ETBU announced a merger with B.H.
+Carroll Theological Institute expanding the institution to a level VI institution of higher learning.

 Accreditation

-It is affiliated with the Baptist General Convention of Texas (Southern Baptist Convention).

 ETBU is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 It also is accredited by The Board of Nurse Examiners for the State of Texas for Bachelor of Science in Nursing (BSN), the Commissions of Collegiate Nursing Education, and the National Association of Schools of Music.

 Campus

 Security

 During the day, the campus is patrolled by the on-campus security officer.
 Security cameras record 24 hours a day and are monitored from 8:00 am – 10:00 pm.
 Call boxes are placed in strategic locations around campus.
 At night, the campus is monitored by private security officers (off-duty Marshall City Police Officers).